DLTcollab/sse2neon/README.md

 * [emp-tool](https://github.com/emp-toolkit/emp-tool) aims to provide a benchmark for secure computation and allowing other researchers to experiment and extend.
 * [Exudyn](https://github.com/jgerstmayr/EXUDYN) is a C++ based Python library for efficient simulation of flexible multibody dynamics systems.
 * [FoundationDB](https://www.foundationdb.org) is a distributed database designed to handle large volumes of structured data across clusters of commodity servers.
+* [fsrc](https://github.com/elsamuko/fsrc) is capable of searching large codebases for text snippets.
 * [gmmlib](https://github.com/intel/gmmlib) is the Intel Graphics Memory Management Library that provides device specific and buffer management for the Intel Graphics Compute Runtime for OpenCL and the Intel Media Driver for VAAPI.
 * [iqtree2](https://github.com/iqtree/iqtree2) is an efficient and versatile stochastic implementation to infer phylogenetic trees by maximum likelihood.
 * [IResearch](https://github.com/iresearch-toolkit/iresearch) is a cross-platform, high-performance document oriented search engine library written entirely in C++ with the focus on a pluggability of different ranking/similarity models.